Omnium Gatherum: History

-After releasing four demos and an EP and signing with Rage of Achilles, Omnium Gatherum released their debut full-length album Spirits and August Light in April 2003, which gave the band some attention within the underground metal community and the press.
+After four demos and an EP and signing with Rage of Achilles, Omnium Gatherum released their debut full-length album, Spirits and August Light, in April 2003, which attracted some attention in the underground metal community and the press.

-Next, the band signed to the major metal label Nuclear Blast in the autumn of 2004 to release their second album Years in Waste.
-This album was more technical and progressive than their earlier releases.
+The band signed to Nuclear Blast in the autumn of 2004 to release their second album, Years in Waste.
+This album was more technical and progressive than earlier releases.

-In the spring of 2006, longtime singer Antti Filppu was replaced by Jukka Pelkonen aka "J".
-Stuck Here on Snakes Way was the debut album with Pelkonen on vocals, released in April 2007 after a successful UK tour and a signing to Candlelight Records.
-They followed the album with tours alongside Dark Tranquillity, Caliban and Entombed as well as a large amount of Finnish headlining gigs, and attained the No. 31 position in the Finnish national album chart.
+In the spring of 2006, singer Antti Filppu was replaced with Jukka Pelkonen, aka "J", from the band Elenium.
+Stuck Here on Snakes Way was their first album with Pelkonen on vocals, released in April 2007 after a UK tour and signing to Candlelight Records.
+They followed the album with tours alongside Dark Tranquillity, Caliban and Entombed, as well as numerous Finnish headlining shows, and reaching the No. 31 position in the Finnish national album chart.

-Omnium Gatherum's fourth album The Redshift was recorded at Sound Supreme and SouthEastSounds Studios during the spring days of 2008 and was mixed and mastered at Unisound Studio in Sweden by Dan Swanö, who stated of the album: "I hate bands like Omnium Gatherum, they are so good it pisses me off!!!
+Omnium Gatherum's fourth album, The Redshift, was recorded at Sound Supreme and SouthEastSounds Studios during the spring of 2008, and was mixed and mastered at Unisound Studio in Sweden by Dan Swanö, who stated of the album, "I hate bands like Omnium Gatherum, they are so good it pisses me off!!!
 Their fine blend of melody and aggression is so good I thought about stealing the record and releasing it as my own. :) You won't find a better album in years."
-The Redshift had generally positive reviews, inked the band to do long European tours with Nile/Grave in 2008 and Swallow the Sun/Insomnium in 2009, and even charted on the Finnish official album chart at No. 24.
+The Redshift received generally positive reviews, led to European tours with Nile/Grave in 2008 and Swallow the Sun/Insomnium in 2009, and charted on the Finnish official album chart at No. 24.

 In the summer of 2008, bassist Eerik Purdon announced that he was leaving Omnium Gatherum, and in 2009 Toni Mäki officially joined the band as their new bassist.